P-Bhanu-Sohan/SimuloSIEM/README.md

 -   **Simplicity vs. Production Readiness:** SimuloSIEM prioritizes clarity and ease of understanding for educational purposes.
 While it demonstrates core SIEM concepts, it's not designed for production-scale deployments without significant enhancements (e.g., Kafka replication, Vector scaling, robust error handling, security hardening).
 -   **Synthetic Data:** The use of a synthetic log generator simplifies setup but means the system operates on idealized data.
 Real-world logs are far more complex and varied, requiring more sophisticated parsing and normalization.
 -   **Rule-Based Detection:** The Detection Engine uses simple, rule-based detection.
 This is effective for known patterns but lacks the adaptability of machine learning-based anomaly detection for unknown threats.
--   **Ephemeral Redis Data:** Alerts stored in Redis have a short expiration.
+-   **Redis Data:** Alerts stored in Redis have a short expiration.
 This is great for live dashboards but means Redis is not a source of truth for historical alerts.
 PostgreSQL serves that purpose.
 -   **Resource Consumption:** Continuous log generation and processing can consume significant CPU, memory, and disk space over time, especially for Kafka and PostgreSQL.
 -   **Monitoring:** While Grafana provides dashboards, comprehensive monitoring of the health and performance of individual services (e.g., Kafka consumer lag, Vector throughput) would require additional tools (e.g., Prometheus, Alertmanager).